Poonguzhali

 Poonguzhali is a fictional character from the Tamil historical novel, Ponniyin Selvan, written by Kalki Krishnamurthy.
 Poonguzhali is the niece of Mandakini Devi.
 She was the wife of Senthan Amuthan, who later became Uttama Chola.
 Their marriage made Poonguzhali the aunt of Arulmozhi Varman.
 She was a friend of Vallavaraiyan Vandiyadevan, who was one of the protagonists in the novel.
-Aishwarya Lekshmi portrayed the character in PS: 1.
+Aishwarya Lekshmi portrayed the character in PS-1 and PS-2.